-In his book ‘Dangerous Allies’ Malcolm Fraser warned us how we can be drawn into US conflicts that are of no immediate concern to us.
-We have seen that in recent decades in following the US into wars in Vietnam, Afghanistan and Iraq.
-He spoke of ‘dangerous strategic dependence’.
+In his book ‘Dangerous Allies’ Malcolm Fraser warned us how we can be drawn into US conflicts that are of no concern to us.
+We have seen that in following the US into disastrous wars in Vietnam, Afghanistan , Iraq and Syria.
+Malcolm Fraser spoke of our ‘dangerous strategic dependence’.

 - The only time the US went five years without war (1935-40) was during the isolationist period of the Great Depression.

 - The US has launched 201 out of 248 armed conflicts since the end of WWII.